chasemcd/cogrid/docs/content/getting_started.rst

     env_config = {
-        "name": ENV_NAME,  # the name of the environment from the registry "num_agents": 2,  # number of agents to place in the environment "action_set": ACTION_SET,  # the set of available actions to the agents "features": [FEATURE_NAME],  # a list of features to include in the observation.
+        "name": ENV_NAME,  # the name of the environment from the registry "num_agents": NUM_AGENTS,  # number of agents to place in the environment "action_set": ACTION_SET,  # the set of available actions to the agents "features": [FEATURE_NAME],  # a list of features to include in the observation.
 Pass a dictioanry to specify per-agent.
         "rewards": [REWARD_NAME],  # a list of the reward functions to include in the environment.